brenhinkeller/StaticTools.jl/README.md

 ### Linking against existing libraries during compilation:
 Existing shared libraries can also be linked against by specifying the relevant compiler flags during compilation, just as you would with GCC or clang.
-For example, the following is equivalent to the above example which explicitly `dlopen`s our `libmul`:
+For example, the following is equivalent to the above example where we explicitly `dlopen`ed our `libmul`:
 ```julia
 using StaticTools, StaticCompiler